AlexandreKrantz/webdev-notes/comp303/m5-unit-testing/Unit Testing.md

 #### Path coverage
-- A path is a sequence of statements and branches that begins with the first executable statement of a program and ends with the last statement.
+- Each path is a sequence of instructions that begins with the entry point of the program and ends with an exit point.
-- To achieve path coverage, every possible path through a program must be tested at least once.
-This includes not only the "normal" execution paths, but also any alternative or exceptional paths that may be taken under certain conditions.
+- To achieve path coverage, every possible path through a program **(including error-inducing paths)** must be tested at least once.

 Example of path coverage being better than branch coverage:
 ```python
 def calculate(a, b, c):